The Spa Village of Lanjarón

-- Arabic Times - Records have been found in reference to this village dating back to the 13th century as an integral part of the "Dynasty of Alhamar" which was named for Muhámmad ibn Yúsuf ibn Nasr, the first king of the Kingdom of Granada and the founder of the Nasrid dynasty.
+- Arabic Times - Records from the 13th century have been found referencing this village as an integral part of the "Dynasty of Alhamar" which was named for Muhámmad ibn Yúsuf ibn Nasr, the first king of the Kingdom of Granada and the founder of the Nasrid dynasty.

-He ruled between 1238 and 1273 and was better known as "Ibn al-Aḥmar" or Castilianized "Alhamar" ("El Rojo"), due to the red coloration of his beard.
+He ruled between 1238 and 1273 and was better known as "Ibn al-Aḥmar" or Castilianized "Alhamar" ("El Rojo"), due to the red color of his beard.

 - From its position overlooking the valley, Lanjarón also played an important role during the War of Independence against Napoleon and his troops.
 The towns "cañoneros" or "cannon shooters", as they were called, fired against the French troops as they crossed the valley.
 One of the cannons still stands today along the main road.

 - Even though the local medicinal waters have been appreciated since ancient times, it was not until the 19th century when Lanjarón became a renowned health spa.